FrancoisBasset/rooibos/README.md

 Pressing Escape key or click outside will quit this panel.

 To launch Rooibos, you have to execute this command : `startx rooibos`

-Splash logo and wallpaper can be modified.
-You just have to copy these files in `$HOME/.rooibos/`.
-Splash logo must be in .svg format in `$HOME/.rooibos/logo.svg`.
-Wallpaper must be in .png or .jpg format in `$HOME/.rooibos/wallpaper.png` or `$HOME/.rooibos/wallpaper.jpg`.